 - Bisexuals were heterosexuals who were “just experimenting.”

-- Bisexuals were people confined in single-gender institutions (prisons, monasteries) who reluctantly made due with the only available gender.
+- Bisexuals were people confined in single-gender institutions (prisons, monasteries) who reluctantly made do with the only available gender.

 - Bisexuals were homosexuals who did not want to be stigmatized as such, and so they feigned attraction to the opposite sex.